-The Mysteries of Social Theurgy According to the Lesser Rey of Solomon the King
+The Mysteries of Goëtic Theurgy according to the Lesser Key of Solomon the King

-§ 1.-Concerning the Spirits of the Brazen Vessel, otherwise called the False Monarchy of Demons.
+§ 1.
+Concerning the Spirits of the Brazen Vessel, otherwise called the False Monarchy of Demons

-HE Goëtic Art of Solomon 1 gives instructions for the evocation of the seventy-two spirits whom the King of Israel, according to a well-known legend, shut up in a brass vessel and cast into a deep lake.
-When the vessel was discovered by the Babylonians, it was supposed to contain a great treasure, and was accordingly broken open.
-The spirits who were thus set at liberty, together with their legions, returned to their former places, Belial excepted, who entered into a certain image, and gave oracles to the people of the country in return for sacrifices and divine honours.
-Their names and offices are as follows:-
+THE Goëtic Art of Solomon gives instructions for the evocation of the seventy-two spirits whom the King of Israel, according to a well-known legend, shut up in a brass vessel and cast into a deep lake.
+When the vessel was discovered by the Babylonians, it was supposed to contain a great treasure and was accordingly broken open.
+The spirits who were thus set at liberty, together with their legions, returned to their former places, Belial excepted, who entered into a certain image, and gave oracles to the people of the country in return for sacrifices and divine honours, by which there is corrupt Kabalistic authority for concluding that demons were assuaged and sustained.
+Their names and offices are as follows :-

-1 Though a work of considerable length, this "Lesser Key," so far as it concerns our inquiry, admits of reduction into a manageable compass by the omission of tiresome and egregious particulars as to the number of spirits who are subject to a particular Lord, Prince, or Emperor, and are liable to appear in the company.
-It should be understood in a general way that there are hundreds and thousands and millions, according to the dignity of the hierarch, and they must have been a source of considerable inconvenience, and even of dismay, to the operator!
+&lt;sup>1 Though a work of considerable length, this Lesser Key, so far as it concerns our inquiry, admits of reduction into a manageable compass by the omission of tiresome and egregious particulars as to the number of spirits who are subject to a particular Lord, Prince or Emperor, and are liable to appear in his company.
+It should be understood in a general way that there are hundreds and thousands and millions, according to the dignity of the hierarch; they must have been a source of considerable inconvenience, and even of dismay, to the operator !

-I. BAAL, a king ruling in the East who imparts invisibility and wisdom.
-He appears with a human head, or with that of a toad or cat,1 but sometimes with all at once.
+I. BAAL, a king ruling in the East, who imparts invisibility and wisdom.
+He appears with a human head, or with that of a toad or cat, but sometimes with all at once.
 He speaks with a hoarse voice.